benmarwick/computing-sota-az-boundaries/README.md

 ![](README_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-Take a look at one of the summits and the activation zone we have computed for it:
+Here is a close-up look at one summit and the activation zone we have computed for it:

 ``` r